CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image165.jpg)

-We have transformed the data from ADLS Gen2 data source.
+We have transformed the data from the ADLS Gen2 data source.
 In this lab, we learned how to create shortcuts and explored various options for using visual query views to transform data.

-In the next lab, we will learn how to use Dataflow Gen2 and create Shortcut to another Lakehouse.
+In the next lab, we will learn how to use Dataflow Gen2 and create a Shortcut to another Lakehouse.

 # References
 Fabric Analyst in a Day (FAIAD) introduces you to some of the key functions available in Microsoft Fabric.
 In the menu of the service, the Help (?) section has links to some great resources.